Nunavik Research Centre

 The Nunavik Research Centre (NRC) was established in Kuujjuaq in 1978 after the signing of the James Bay & Northern Quebec Agreement, initially to monitor and collect land use & ecological data in the Nunavik region.

-The NRC is operated under the Resource Development Department of Makivvik Corporation.
+The NRC is operated under the Resource Development Department of Makivvik.
 The Centre employs a Director, a Wildlife Biologist, an Analytic Toxicologist, a Wildlife Disease Specialist, a Fisheries Biologist, three Wildlife Technicians and an Executive Secretary.

 The NRC engages in numerous collaborative research projects and partners on a continual basis with other Northern organizations (such as wildlife co-management boards, hunting, fishing and trapping associations, Northern Villages and landholding corporations) as well as with southern research institutions, universities and all levels of government to address issues that are of direct relevance to Northerners.